trinodb/trino.io/development/roles.md

 **Expectations and duties:**

 * Be empathetic to the reviewers.
 Reviewing a change can be hard work and time consuming.
 * Keep commits small when possible and provide reasoning and context when submitting changes.
-Reviews will go smoother if you make the reviewer’s job easier.
+Reviews go smoother if you make the reviewer’s job easier.
 * Be responsive when changes are requested by the reviewer.
 It is easier to re-review the modified changes if they are completed shortly after original review.
 * Ask for clarification if you are confused by a suggested change.